Boerhavia dominii

-Boerhavia dominii, commonly known as tarvine, is a species of flowering plant in the four o'clock family.
+Boerhavia dominii, commonly known as tarvine, is a species of flowering plant in the four o'clock family, Nyctaginaceae.
 It is native to Australia.

 It is a prostrate perennial herb growing up to 1 metre in diameter.
 Leaves are about 40 mm long and 20 mm wide and may have a wavy edge.
 It produces pale pink or pale purple flowers followed by small, hairy, furrowed fruits.